 For me, when you’re representing a company and in a client-facing role — no matter how friendly or casual — saying fuck in English would make you look like you’re majorly out of touch with professional norms and you’d just come across as uncultured and abrasive to some people.

 As I said above, I’d love to hear from anyone out there reading who grew up in both cultures.
+Now that you know the putain translation in English, is it OK to say?
 Is putain in French more socially acceptable than fuck?
 Do you say it at work in front of clients or young kids?

-What do you think of cursing and the use of putain in French?
+What do you think of French curse words, specifically the use of putain?